 One of the most magical parts of a visit to Disneyland is seeing the fireworks at the end of the night.
-The Frog Family are fireworks junkies (especially Disneyland fireworks).
-Over the years, we've viewed the various spectacular shows from different spots both inside and outside the park.
+The Frog Family are fireworks junkies, especially Disneyland fireworks.
+Over the years, we've viewed the various spectacular shows from different spots both inside and outside the parks.
 We have a few favorite locations that vary based on our time limit, plans and location.
-Follow our guide full of the best spots.
+A special fireworks show, Together Forever — A Pixar Nighttime Spectacular, just debuted and is running now through Sept.
+3, 2018 for Pixar Fest.
+We updated this guide to help you pick the best spots.
 Choose wisely, and we're sure your Disneyland Resort visit will end with a BANG!
 Literally.

 Getting the iconic castle view

 The best view with the most effects and Disney magic is right in front of Sleeping Beauty Castle.
+That gives you the best view of Buzz Lightyear flying/falling with style (depends on whom you ask) over the castle and the Balloons from “Up” in Together Forever.
 Secondary spots to seek out are the streets of Central Plaza from the Refreshment Corner toward the castle.
 Choose a spot without a tree blocking your view of the castle or the sky above and around it.
-The further back you are from the castle, the harder it is to see the projection.
+The further back you are from the castle, the harder it is to see the projection and flying elements.
 We like to be right up front or anywhere on the street in the circle surrounding the Partners statue of Walt and Mickey.
-We prefer to be back in the street behind the statue or in the street on the Tomorrowland side of the circle.
+We also enjoy viewing the show in the street behind the statue or in the street on the Tomorrowland side of the circle.
 We try to avoid spots that are not behind or under a tree.

 Watching near "it's a small world"